waleedrizwan/twittervibecheck/README.md

 ***credits to [djoksimo](https://github.com/djoksimo) for teaching me how to use Flask***

 ## About
-- This project was created to conduct sentiment analysis using tweets of individuals as well as tweets regarding a specific subject.
+- This project was created to easily track the emotions of Twitter users
-- I believe that Twitter is a valuable source of information regarding emotion and opinions.
+- Twitter is a valuable source of information regarding emotion and opinions.
 - Given that Twitter has millions of users of all backgrounds, it is the perfect resource for real-time global sentiment analysis.

 ## Sentiment Analysis